-The Ordinary General Assembly of the Company on 16/6/2017, under the context of Stock Option Plan, approved the disposal of 2.566.520 stock options and authorized the Board of Directors to regulate the procedural issues and details.
-The program will be implemented in four waves, with a maturity period of five years per wave.
+The Ordinary General Assembly of the Parent Company FOURLIS HOLDINGS SA on 16/6/2017, under the context of Stock Option Plan, approved the disposal of 2.566.520 stock options and authorized the Board of Directors to regulate the procedural issues and details.
+The program is implemented in four waves, with a maturity period of five years per wave.
 Options must be exercised within five years since their maturity date.
 In case that there are undisposed options, after the allocation of options mentioned above, these options will be cancelled.
 The underlying share price of each wave is the closing stock price of the share at the decision date of the General Assembly regarding the approval of the SOP.